anon-blue/anon.blue/README.txt

 u at                            I'mthere. yes I think you know.
 Of course.
 Of co urse I'm a human     yeh yeh...that's a good point.
 How?
 I can sing if you want Now it wil rainWe are in the place, a blue one.
-No?here-no Can't danceFrom Franc e?  - Yes it's true We I would like to Wich name?nce sounds good. let's start a rap group with that name.  you see me? know what? are you just letters typing th emselves or a real human being? ththethe seay that, prove it oooopd oooopd oooop d! if you are not in the same country, i don't care, i just want a nice song. re ally blue yes, it's very very blue[[(oooopd
+No?here-no Can't danceFrom Franc e?  - Yes it's true We I would like to Wich name??ce sounds good. let's start a rap group with that name. "can't dance from france" can you write lyrics? i can sing.ves or a real human being? ththethe seay that, prove it oooopd oooopd oooop d! if you are not in the same country, i don't care, i just want a nice song. re ally blue yes, it's very very blue[[(oooopd